-The implementation of the concepts of this work will be done as part of BMS.
-The goal of this work is to complicate detection and anti-monitoring mechanisms for botmasters by coordinating the work of the system's crawlers and sensors.
+The goal of this work is to complicate detection mechanisms like this for botmasters by coordinating the work of the system's crawlers and sensors, thereby reducing the node's rank for specific graph metrics.
 The coordinated work distribution also helps in efficiently monitoring large botnets where one crawler is not enough to track all peers.
-The changes should allow the current BMS crawlers and sensors to use the new implementation with as few changes as possible to the existing code.
+The changes should allow the current BMS crawlers and sensors to use the new abstraction with as few changes as possible to the existing code.